 In the history of our species, there are many examples of how groups of people have overused a resource over and over again.
 Some of these groups of people were then affected by a decline or collapse in their population size.
 Other groups have shifted to new resources or moved to new regions.

 In today's global society, there is little opportunity to tap into resources of new regions.
-The energy and water consumption of global society reaches the limits of ecological sustainability.
+The energy and water consumption of global society has reached, or even surpassed, the limits of ecological sustainability.